LWJGL/lwjgl3-demos/README.md

 Demos for LWJGL 3, compiled to native executable by GraalVM native-image utility.

-All demos in [src](src) are included in the build.
-Most demos are portable across different OSes, but some are platform-specific, like the [Vulkan demos](src/org/lwjgl/demo/vulkan) which work only on Mac platform, or the [CUDA demos](src/org/lwjgl/demo/cuda) which require a NVIDIA graphics card to run.
+All demos in [src](src/org/lwjgl/demo) are included in the build.
+Most demos are portable across different OSes, but some are GPU-specific, like the [Vulkan demos](src/org/lwjgl/demo/vulkan) which need a discrete GPU with supporting Vulkan driver, or the [CUDA demos](src/org/lwjgl/demo/cuda) which require a NVIDIA graphics card to run.

 Gradle and Maven build scripts are provided for building the project, which requires JDK 11+ or GraalVM 21+ (for native image).